Oxime V

 Oxime V is a chemical compound that has been studied as a potential sweetener.
-Oxime V was first reported in 1976 as a synthetic analog of the artificial sweetener perillartine.
+Oxime V was first reported in 1976 as a synthetic analog of the semisynthetic sugar substitute perillartine.
 It is about 450 times as sweet as sucrose and is more water-soluble than perillartine.
 Its metabolism and toxicology have been investigated, and it has been found to have promising properties, but it is not currently marketed.

 In 2022, oxime V was identified in citrus.